FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 }
 ````

-A common case is to use Fork-Join executor for futures inside an actor.
-Here, the dispatcher's configuration of the actor should be considered as well.
-For example, the more threads you have for the actor, the more 'future’ tasks would be performed, and you’ll may want more threads for them.
+A common case is to use Fork-Join executor for future tasks inside an actor.
+Here, the dispatcher’s configuration of the actor should be considered as well.
+For example, the more threads you have for the actor, the more ‘future’ tasks will be performed, and you may want more threads for them.
 #### Thread-pool-executor

-The old Java 5 executor for asynchronous task execution can still fit in some cases, and without the Fork-Join overhead.
+The old Java 5 executor for asynchronous task execution can still fit in some cases and without the Fork-Join overhead.

-While Fork-Join breaks the task for you, if you know how to break the task yourself, then your code built already as minimal task that should be executed by a single thread, which fit thread-pool-executor.
+While Fork-Join breaks the task for you, if you know how to break the task yourself, then your code should be already built as a minimal task, executed by a single thread, which fits a thread-pool-executor.

+The thread-pool executor is used by Akka Dispatcher and PinnedDispatcher.

+Dispatcher allows you to define ‘min’, ‘max’ and increase ‘factor’ / ‘fixed’ size for your thread pool.

 Thread-pool executor is used by akka Dispatcher and PinnedDispatcher.

 **Dispatcher** let you define min, max and increase factor / fixed size for your threadpool.